 Brother Jackson is survived by his wife Margaret, son Brandon Kennedy, daughters Vanessa Lear and Linda Alfred, and four grandchildren.

-The Brother of Epsilon Xi Chapter honor Brother Dr. Ervin Jackson for leaving “A Legacy of Education” to recognize the achievements of our African American High School Graduates.
+The Brothers of Epsilon Xi Chapter honor Brother Dr. Ervin Jackson for leaving “A Legacy of Education” to recognize the achievements of our African American High School Graduates.